 Welcome to Gail's CaringBridge website.
 We are using it to keep family and friends updated in one place.

 Original Diagnosis and update as of November 2017: Gail first learned she had Lymphoma in October 2016 when her breathing was compromised by enlarged lymph glands in her nasopharynx and other enlarged glands were found throughout her body.
 She immediately was started on the standard treatment but unfortunately it was ineffective.
 In December 2016 she was advised by doctors at NIH to switch treatments to an experimental "bridge" protocol aimed to reduce the cancer but not expected to be a permanent cure.
-Gail has responded well and her doctors have now advised that she have a Bone Marrow Transplant (BMT) as soon as possible while she is in a relatively healthy condition.
+Gail had responded well and her doctors had advised that she have a Bone Marrow Transplant (BMT) as soon as possible while she is in a relatively healthy condition.
 The BMT was scheduled for April 2017 and was expected to effect a complete cure; however, after many other chemo protocols and other treatments which only worked temporarily, she was told she wasn't healthy enough to have the BMT. after many months of searching and waiting, Gail is now enrolled in a clinical trial at Massachusetts General Hospital and expecting to receive her own modified CAR-T cells.
 This immunotherapy treatment, although still experimental, has shown to produce an excellent chance for a complete remission.
 If the CAR-T therapy only effects a partial remission, she can either have another CAR-T treatment, or possibly go ahead with the bone marrow transplant as originally advised.
 As of November 24, 2017, Gail has received her CAR-T cells and is now awaiting what we hope to be only good results!
 It will be a month before a new scan will give us definitive results, but hopefully there will be some physical signs (like smaller lymph nodes on her neck) which will show positive work by the infused CAR-T cells.